 Other must-sees include the Reichstag (home of the German parliament) and the poignant Holocaust Memorial.
 Berlin Wall Memorial Park commemorates those who tried to flee East Berlin through apartment windows facing Bernauer Strasse – the street that divided the city for almost 30 years.

-While it would be easy to blow your entire holiday budget on Michelin-starred dining experiences in Berlin, there are plenty of inexpensive ways to connect with the city’s culinary culture.
+While it would be easy to blow your entire holiday budget on Michelin-starred dining experiences, there are plenty of inexpensive ways to connect with the city’s culinary culture.